 'Houston, we've had a problem': Remembering Apollo 13 at 50

-In this April 11, 1970 photo made available by NASA, the Saturn V rocket carrying the crew of the Apollo 13 mission to the moon launches from the Kennedy Space Center in Florida.
+In this April 15, 1970 photo made available by NASA, a group of flight controllers gather around the console of Glenn S. Lunney, foreground seated, Shift 4 flight director, in the Mission Operations Control Room (MOCR) of Mission Control Center (MCC) in Houston.
 (NASA via AP)

 Jim Lovell and Fred Haise insist they're not superstitious.
 They even use 13 in their email addresses.